01372 371 800

 CPD continues to be a very important method of learning and therefore a key tool for manufacturers, with 90% of respondents attending between one and six during the past year.
 The preference is still for CPDs to be delivered in their practice, but organised events and online CPD’s are also widely used.

-This all points to a need to invest in quality content.
-Whether that’s placing feature articles, case studies, or writing and disseminating white papers or compiling and presenting CPD’s, specifiers will seek them out, at the time of their need.
 Leveraging the key architectural media, both in print and digitally, through forming strong editorial (and commercial) relationships will gain you site visits, extended case studies and comment pieces that give you valuable brand visibility.

 But as well as looking at how you gain greater traction for your brand, it’s what you do as a supplier which is key to gaining an architect’s trust and ongoing loyalty.